Winchester Model 1892: Modern copies

 Garate, Anitua y Cia of Eibar, Spain copied the Model 1892 as Tigre in .44 Largo (.44-40 Win.) with a 22-inch barrel, 12 shot magazine, military sights, and saddle ring.
 Many were made with sling swivels.
-Production between 1915-1937 totalled 1,034,687 rifles.
+Production between 1915 and 1937 totalled 1,034,687 rifles.
 From 1923 on they were issued to various Spanish services including the Guardia Civil.
 Tigre carbines were exported in large numbers to South American countries, and to the U.S. in the 1950s.

 Winchester ended production of the Model 1892 in 1941; however, arms manufacturers such as Browning, Chiappa and Rossi have continued to produce copies.
 Versions of the Model 1892 have continued to be produced almost continuously since Winchester ended its production run.
 They range in quality and price from midrange firearms to highly decorated presentation pieces.

 Winchester produced limited numbers of the Model 1892 in 1997.
-In November, 2006, Winchester announced the Model 1892 John Wayne 100th Anniversary Rifle, chambered in Win 44-40.
+In November, 2006, Winchester announced the Model 1892 John Wayne 100th Anniversary Rifle, chambered in Win 44–40.
 Since then, Winchester has offered several versions of the Model 1892.
 In early 2012, Winchester produced a limited number of Large Loop Carbines in 4 calibers; .44 Magnum, .357 Magnum, .44-40 (44 WCF) and .45 Colt.